 - Multi-select and Checkboxes – with these fields the user can select multiple options from a predefined list of options.
 Similarly, you can explore the values selected in the user table.
 And additionally, the predefined field options are available for you to select from when using the filter.

 The following example illustrates searching the MemberPress users by their custom fields.
 The “Job title” field is a text field where we have applied a text contains filter.
-With the Multi-Select “Languages” field we search for users who have selected “English” as one of their spoken languages.
-And finally, we have filtered the members by their date for birth.
+And with the Multi-Select “Languages” field we search for users who have selected “English” as one of their spoken languages.
+Additionally using the eye-icon menu we can select which fields to be visible on the table, so we can only explore the ones of interest.

 MemberPress activity in user profile section